stephaniebarrett/printable-pc-case/README.md

 ### main.scad
 - main script interface; has some variables to control which printable part to render.

-## Exporting .stl Files
-On Windows, run 'exportAll.bat' to export all of the printable sections, using main.scad.
-This can be very resource intensive on systems with limited CPU cores.

 ## TODO
 - design the top panel
 - support PCI expansion cards in the rear wall